romulus-focsaneanu/Archlinux/README.md

 </div>

-This script is aimed at users coming from Windows who cannot afford to buy a new PC or laptop that meets the minimum requirements of Windows 11, Linux being the last chance for them.
-Poverty is a reality of our days that should not be ignored.

-### Welcome in the world of Linux!

 ### Description

 The following contains the steps required to configure a fully-functional Arch Linux installation containing a KDE-Plasma desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with the applications and utilities that I considered necessary for you to have.
 This simple bash script allow the entire process to be automated.